Progressive-Learning-Platform/progressive-learning-platform.github.io/implementation.md

 The **send buffer** is where your program needs to store the byte to be sent by the UART when the **command register** receives a *Send* command.

 ### Technical Specifications ###
 The UART module is running at 57600 baud, with 8 data bits, 1 stop bit, and no parity.
-The UART module is connected to the serial port on the PLP Board.
+It is connected to the serial port on the PLP Board.
+The UART module supports interrupts and will trigger an interrupt whenever new data is available in the receive buffer.

 [Back to the top](#top)